Termindev/Way-to-Russia/how-to.md

 - Whether it's possible to take exams in English
 - What are the mandatory exams for applying for x (assuming x is the specialty you want to study)?
 - Whether grants or stipends are given for passing the exam
+- Also don't forget to tell them where you're from :)

+You have to email the university and check their website, because in some cases you can still get a full scholarship just by applying and having a good portfolio.

 **All of this information can be simply obtained by emailing the university or checking their website.
 I don't know anything, so I wouldn't advise you asking me about whether university X gives grants for passing entrance exams or not.**
 ## Wrap up